How to Get Around Scotland Without a Car

 The easiest way to get around Scotland is by using the extensive train network.
 Trains connect most parts of the country (although changes may be required), offering a comfortable and efficient mode of transportation.
 Guided bus tours will take you to popular tourist destinations—often more than one during your trip.

-Is there a hop on hop off bus in Scotland?
+Is there a hop-on hop-off bus in Scotland?

 Even if you don’t listen to the commentary, you’ll still be able to catch a ride to the next attraction you want to visit!